Rupert Hart-Davis: Ancestry and personal life

-Hart-Davis was a great-great-great-grandson of William IV.
+Hart-Davis was a 3rd great-grandson of William IV.
 William had several illegitimate children with his mistress, Dora Jordan.
 Their youngest daughter, Lady Elizabeth Fitzclarence, later Countess of Erroll, had daughters including Lady Agnes Hay.
 Lady Agnes married James Duff, 5th Earl Fife, and among their children was Lady Agnes Duff, who married Sir Alfred Cooper.
 Their children included Sybil Cooper, mother of Rupert Hart-Davis.

 While still an actor, Hart-Davis met the young Peggy Ashcroft whom he married in 1929.
 The marriage was short-lived, ending in divorce in 1933, though the two remained warm friends until Ashcroft's death more than sixty years later.

-In November 1933, he married Catherine Comfort Borden-Turner (1910–1970), with whom he had a daughter in 1935, Bridget, who went on to marry David Trustram Eve, 2nd Baron Silsoe, in 1963, and two sons, Duff in 1936, and the TV presenter Adam in 1943.
+In November 1933, he married Catherine Comfort Borden-Turner.
+They had a daughter in 1935, Bridget, who went on to marry David Trustram Eve, 2nd Baron Silsoe, in 1963, and two sons, Duff in 1936, and the TV presenter Adam in 1943.
 The second marriage became dysfunctional, although husband and wife remained on good terms and stayed together until their children were grown up, when Hart-Davis and Comfort divorced.
 In 1964, he married Ruth Simon Ware, with whom he had had a long-term relationship.
 After her death in 1967, he married June Williams in 1968, who outlived him.
 She died in 2017.

-After the war and until his retirement, Hart-Davis lived during the week in a flat above his publishing business in Soho Square, returning to his main home at Bromsden Farm, Oxfordshire, at weekends.
+After the war, until his retirement, Hart-Davis lived during the week in a flat above his publishing business in Soho Square, returning to his main home at Bromsden Farm, Oxfordshire, at weekends.
 He retired to Marske in North Yorkshire, where he died at the age of 92.

 Public service and honours

 From 1957 to 1969, Hart-Davis was chairman of the London Library.
-During this period, a financial crisis arose when Westminster City Council decided that the library should no longer qualify for a charitable exemption from local property tax.
+During this period, a financial crisis arose when Westminster City Council decided that the library should no longer qualify for charitable exemption from local property tax.
 Hart-Davis organised fund-raising on a grand scale, including an auction, with E. M. Forster offering the manuscript of A Passage to India, and T. S. Eliot, a duplicate manuscript of The Waste Land.
 Hart-Davis was also secretary of The Literary Society and a member of A. P. Herbert's committee on censorship.

 Public honours included honorary doctorates from the universities of Durham and Reading and a knighthood in 1967 for services to literature.

-Twenty-two books were dedicated to him between 1936 and 1998, including works by H. E. Bates, Edmund Blunden, C. Day-Lewis, Ray Bradbury, Lady Diana Cooper, Eric Linklater, Compton Mackenzie, Anthony Powell and Leon Edel.
+Twenty-two books were dedicated to him between 1936 and 1998, including works by H. E. Bates, Edmund Blunden, C. Day-Lewis, Ray Bradbury, Lady Diana Cooper, Eric Linklater, Compton Mackenzie, Books Do Furnish a Room by Anthony Powell and Leon Edel.
 Merlin Holland's Oscar Wilde: A Life in Letters (2003) was dedicated "To the memory of Rupert Hart-Davis, with love and gratitude."